sarathsreedharan/icaps2024.github.io/content/attending/venue.md

 ## Poster Printing Options
 If you are unable to bring a poster with you, there are some places nearby that may work.
 It is important that you call in advance to confirm.
+In particular, the Banff Centre has limited capacity to print posters, and you can email them directly at (Print_Shop@banffcentre.ca) to inquire about their services.

 ### Banff
 There may be two places that could print posters ():